seydx/homebridge-tado-thermostat/README.md

 # Homebridge Plugin for Tado Smart Thermostats

-A platform that exposes all Tado Smart Thermostats to HomeKit via [Homebridge](https://github.com/nfarina/homebridge) with additional modes like Heat, Cool, Off and Automatic mode.
-It expose also a new Service to check the battery state of your thermostats.
+A platform that exposes all Tado Smart Thermostats to HomeKit via [Homebridge](https://github.com/nfarina/homebridge) with additional modes like Heat, Cool, Off, Automatic mode and integrated battery information.

 ## Why do we need this plugin?